tommiv/ngx_http_imgproc/docs/01 - Installation.md

 ## It's build time

-I assume you are still in `/var/opt/src` and you have all required sources here: nginx, optional pcre|libssh|zlib and IMP.
+I assume you are still in `/var/opt/src` and you have all the required sources here: nginx, optional pcre|libssh|zlib and IMP.

 ```
 cd nginx